|Alzheimer > A. The Pathogenesis of Huntington's Disease|

 The BDNF released from synaptic vesicles can stimulate its own production via binding with TrkB in the synaptic membrane (Zheng and Wang , 2009; Cunha et al., 2010).
 Hence, impairment of the BDNF transport to synapses may cause BDNF deficiency, which has been observed in HD (Zuccato and Cattaneo, 2007).
 BDNF deficiency may lead to miR-132 down-regulation (Chapter 12), which has also been confirmed in HD (Johnson and Buckley, 2009; Lee et al., 2011; Wanet et al., 2012).
 The miR-132 down-regulation promotes 4-repeat (4R) Tau and total Tau production (Smith et al., 2011).
 Furthermore, the mutant huntingtin contains expanded glutamine repeats, capable of interacting with the splicing factor SRSF6, leading to increased 4R and total Tau level (Fernández-Nogales et al., 2014).

 Huntingtin is expressed ubiquitously across the brain, but only a number of brain regions are selectively affected by its mutation.
-Among them, striatum is the most severe, partly due to its heavy dependence on BDNF transport (Zhao et al., 2016).
-Other areas impaired by HD include EC (Braak and Braak, 1992), STN (Callahan and Abercrombie, 2015), LC (Zweig et al., 1992), and cerebral cortex (Vuono et al., 2015), particularly the primary motor cortex and anterior cingulate cortex (ACC) (Thu et al., 2010).
-Tau pathology in each region give rise to a distinct neurodegenerative disorder (Figure 1).
-Further details are discussed in this research paper.
+Among them, striatum is the most severe (Landwehrmeyer et al., 1995), partly due to its heavy dependence on BDNF transport (Zhao et al., 2016).
+Other areas impaired by HD include EC (Braak and Braak, 1992), and cerebral cortex (Vuono et al., 2015), particularly the primary motor cortex and anterior cingulate cortex (ACC) (Thu et al., 2010).
+In HD, the Tau pathology was observed in EC, striatum and cerebral cortex (McIntosh et al., 1978; Vuono et al., 2015; Gratuze et al., 2016).

 Author: Frank Lee